DexterHuang/CyberCodeOnline/UpdateNote.md

  * UPDATE - Reduced gang creation cost from 100,000 to 50,000 btc
  * UI - Added color for trait enemy in street fight UI
  * UI - Added block prompt for newbiews trying to enter dungeon without having `Pain Away` in their inventory
- * UI - Now players lower then level 10 cannot fight enemy that has level too much higher then the player in street fight, to prevent newbie from dying without knowing they need to fight lower level enemies
+ * UI - Now players lower then level 10 cannot fight enemy that has level too much higher then the player in `Nearby Enemies`, to prevent newbie from dying without knowing they need to fight lower level enemies

 ### **2021/09/23 v0.699**
  * UPDATE - Unit purchases with PayPal will now give 10% additional units